-Ms. Rawal’s practice focuses on high-value and complex international construction and engineering disputes, in both the public and private sector.
+Ms. Rawal’s practice focuses on high-value and complex international construction and engineering disputes in both the public and private sector.

-Ms. Rawal has been awarded numerous awards and honours in the construction law field, including the Society of Construction Law Australia 2017 Brooking Prize for her co-authored entry on enforceability of time bars in construction contracts.
-In 2019, Ms. Rawal was a finalist in the ‘Construction Law’ category in the European Women in Construction and Engineering Awards.
+Ms. Rawal has been awarded numerous awards and honours in the construction law field, including Best Woman In Construction Law in the 2021 European Women In Construction & Engineering Awards.
+She also received the Society of Construction Law Australia 2017 Brooking Prize for her co-authored entry on enforceability of time bars in construction contracts.
+Ms. Rawal has been recognised as a ‘2021 Rising Star’ in the field of Construction Law by Expert Guides.